Moving Your Student to College: Everything You Need to Know

 Some students think that they will be able to keep a lot of groceries in their dorm room.
 In most cases, dorm rooms offer very limited room for food storage.
 Additionally, some campuses have rules about what foods can be left in dorm rooms to prevent mice or rat infestations.
 Make sure that you know and communicate with your student about the food arrangements at their new dorm.

 Most dorms offer included dining in the cafeteria for three meals of the day.
 Therefore, your student will likely have access to lots of dining options on campus as well.
-They may not be able to store food in their dorm rooms that they were planning to have with them.
+They may not be able to store food in the dorm rooms that they were planning to have with them.

 20. Consider How Many People Want to Come Along on Your Student’s Move to College